 A ‘looked after child (LAC)’ is defined as a child in the care of the local authority or is provided with accommodation for a continuous period of more than 24 hours.

-At Cherry Fields the DSL will be the person responsible for the education looked after children (LAC).
+At Cherry Fields, Claire Robertson, Executive Deputy Headteacher (SENCo), is the person responsible for the education looked after children (LAC).
 We will ensure all staff, both teaching and non-teaching have an understanding of the difficulties and educational disadvantage faced by children in care and understand the need for positive systems of support to overcome them.
 Cherry Fields will be committed to working with local authority Virtual Headteachers to promote the achievement of children who are looked after.